torch-ray/torch-ray/README.md

 ### 🙉 self.description

 Hello, I'm Woo Seok.
 It's good to see you.
-You can call me just Ray, if you want:)

-I'm very interested in **ProblemSovling** and **Algorithm**.
+I'm very interested in 3S.
-Wanna get code jam T-shirt!!
+CS / PS / OS

+### ⭐ self.motto

+If you can't explain it simply, you don't understand it very well.

 ### 🧑‍💻 self.language